gfaline/Compilers/README.md

 make test
 ```

+In addition, use `test_*` targets to run tests in a certain category (e.g. `make test_parser`
+runs all tests for the parser).

+Tests are done using a simple testing utility script (`testutil.sh`).
+Three different aspects of
+execution result can be checked against a given standard: standard output, standard error and
+return code.
+The first two can be ignored if needed.
+Since the compiler exits with non-zero return
+code if an invalid program is fed to it, it can be used to verify test cases in which the compilation
+is expected to fail.

 ## Compiler Invocation

 A script has been provided for generating executable in one step.
-Use `prc.sh <source.pr>` to create
+Use `./prc.sh <source.pr>` to create
 an executable for `source.pr`.
 The executable created will be named `source.out` (or `source.exe` on
 Windows), located in the same directory as `source.pr`.

+Use `./prc.sh -k <source.pr>` to keep all intermediate files.

 ## Language Overview